• Log in

 Image source: Wonder Valley

 Wonder Valley didn’t need any special occasion to send its thank you email.
-The brand simply wanted to thank its customers for supporting their business (and continue to do so).
+The brand simply wanted to thank its customers for supporting their ecommerce business (and continue to do so).

 It turned out to be an excellent way to make the customers feel that their choice was right and to remind them about the benefits of the brand’s products.